robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 <p align="middle"><img src="https://raw.githubusercontent.com/robguilarr/candy_crush_difficulty/master/plots/line3.png" style="width: 900px"></p>

 Looks like the difficulty estimates a very exact.
-Furthermore, for the hardest levels, the measure is even more precise, and that’s a good point because from this we can make valid conclusions based on that levels
+Furthermore, for the hardest levels, the measure is even more precise, and that’s a good point because from this we can make valid conclusions based on that levels.

-As a curious fact, also we can measure the probability of completing all the levels of that episode in a single attempt, just for fun
+As a curious fact, also we can measure the probability of completing all the levels of that episode in a single attempt, just for fun.

 ```python
 # The probability of completing the episode without losing a single time